 Minor surgical procedures are carried out at clinics held at Tarporley Cottage Hospital.
 In the first instance you will need to make an appointment at the surgery to discuss this with a doctor.

-Please note we are currently unable to offer Hepatitis A vaccinations due to problems with the supply of the vaccine.
+Please note we are currently unable to offer both the Hepatitis A and Hepatitis B vaccinations due to problems with the supply of the vaccine.